 What’s the Goal for Technology in the ESL Classroom?

 Don’t use technology just for the sake of using technology.
 It should have a learning outcome attached to it.
-And of course, like with any other “old-school” ESL lesson, there should be a lesson plan!
+And of course, like with any other “old-school” ESL lesson, there should be an ESL technology lesson plan!

 Come Early to Turn on the Computer!

 You never know when the computer is going to update!
 It can sometimes take 5-10 minutes which isn’t ideal if you’ve only come 1 minute early to class.
-Come early, if possible and fire everything up.
+So come early, if possible, and fire everything up.
 You’ll have time for troubleshooting if necessary.

 Looking to teach virtually?
 You’ll want to check this out:

-Best Online English Teaching Companies, including Yeko, First Future and SayABC.
+Best Online English Teaching Companies, including Yeko and SayABC.

 Have a Backup Plan for ESL Technology

 If your students don’t have smartphones for whatever reason, have a lesson that can be pulled out at the last minute that doesn’t require any materials or technology.
-I usually have one of these such lessons for each level that I teach, in the back of my mind.
+I usually have one of these lessons for each level I teach in the back of my mind.

 Test the Volume and Picture from the Back of the Class